Guide to Subletting: What it is & What You Need to Know

 Always check the type of tenancy you have.
 This dictates what legal notice your landlord has to give you to evict you.

 However, if the tenant unlawfully sublets to you, and they are evicted, this will affect your rights to remain in the property.
-You could be viewed as a trespasser and prosecuted.
+You an unauthorised occupier and may have limited rights to stay.

 Need help navigating the renting minefield?
 From pre-tenancy and beyond, we have plenty of tips and tricks for all tenants.
 We’re here to make sure you have all the knowledge you need!
 Find all our renting advice and research here, in one place.